 Friend and family should look for warning signs of suicide, which may include:

 Students who are considering suicide may not immediately realize that’s what is happening.
 You may believe that everyone thinks about suicide at some point, particularly when facing challenges at school or home.

 Passing suicidal thoughts can be relatively common, for example, thinking, “I wish I weren’t alive.”
 However, if you find yourself formulating a suicidal plan – no matter how hypothetical – it is time to get help.
 Here are a few other warning signs that you should call a support line or talk to someone you trust immediately:

 If these warning signs sound familiar, please talk to a teacher, family member, or call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).

 During a crisis, it can be challenging to know where to turn for support or help.
-Stress can cloud your judgment and make it difficult to know what to do or say at the moment.
 If you believe your friend is at risk of attempting suicide, do not wait to get them help.